Riiid-Team/AI-Learning/README.md

 > 2. user_acc_mean
 > 3. mean_task_accuracy
 > 4. prior_question_had_explanation
-- In the interest of time, we used all of the features from exploration to build our MVP models.
-In the next iteration of this project we will limit the features used in modeling.

 ### Model
 First, a baseline model was created to compare our model performances.
 The baseline is the most common outcome from the training dataset, answered correctly = 1.
 Baseline accuracy is 50%.
 This means that a user will get an answer correct 50% of the time.